What do you do when you have no budget for a real kitchen backsplash makeover? Well, you give it an easy $2 faux tile treatment.

 The teacups on those shelves won’t be staying there.
 They’re just out of the way while I’m working on my china cabinet makeover.
 I’ll be displaying other things on those shelves, which I’ll be sharing in the future.

-Once my faux tiles were in place I only had time to apply 1 coat of the same Stays Clear poly that I used on my counters.
+Once my faux tiles were in place I applied 3 coats of the same Stays Clear poly that I used on my counters.
 This is a must to protect the backsplash, but also to make it wipeable.
-I’ll be applying two more coats this coming weekend.

-So after spending an afternoon cutting over 600 electrical tape squares to make about 320 faux tiles I’m very happy with how it turned out.
+So after spending an afternoon cutting over 600 electrical tape squares to make over 300 faux tiles I’m very happy with how it turned out.

 The $2 price was perfect for this low budget, practically no budget, makeover.
 Actually it was less than $2 because I didn’t use the whole roll.

-I like my decor details to make me smile, and this cheap and easy kitchen backsplash makeover adds some fun and is very cheerful.
+I like my decor details to make me smile This cheap and easy kitchen backsplash makeover adds some fun and is very cheerful.
 I’m hoping this lasts for years and years.

 Don’t forget to pin it!

 Thanks so much for reading, and until next time…